quinndziwura/Unloket-Data_Viz/README.md

 ## Limitations and Assumptions

-- The data used only covers a single hotel property, our findings may not generalize to all hotels of varying types or sizes.
+- The data used covers multiple properties as well as data from testing periods of the solution.
 - Satisfaction scores are self-reported by guests and only available for a subset of conversations.
-- "Money Saved" KPI is an estimate based on assumed staff hourly cost and average handling time, it is not an audited figure as it is merely an educated estimation.
+- "Money Saved" KPI is an estimate based on assumed staff hourly cost and average handling time; it is not an audited figure, as it is merely an educated estimation.
-- Response time outliers suggest some conversations were left open for extended periods, which may reflect edge cases rather than typical operations.
-- We cannot confirm whether all messages in the dataset represent unique guests
+- Most of the data does not represent new guests at the hotels.
+This is because entries were also from testing periods.
+Most of the recorded requests were made by two phone numbers: +30 6987408304   and +1 (704) 706-0066.
+Every new interaction from these phone numbers was treated as a new entry, and customers in the hotels.

 ## How We Used LLMs